marcguery/varif/README.md

   --ped FILE                PED file
   --comparison STR          Compare variants between "families", "lineages",
                             "self" or "all"
-  --fixed                   Add population-fixed variants in the result --no-fixed                Do not add population-fixed mutations in the result --all-variants            Add all variants in the result (including fixed
-                            mutations)
-  --best-variants           Add only differentially mutated alleles in the main
-                            output (the whole variant for the output VCF) --all-regions             Add variants from all regions of the genome --gene-regions            Add variants only in gene-annotated regions --nucl-window-before INT  Number of bases to include before the allele --nucl-window-after INT   Number of bases to include after the allele --prot-window-before INT  Number of amino acids to include before the allele
+  --fixed                   Keep population-fixed variants --all-variants            Keep all variants --exclude-intergenic      Keep only variants from gene-annotated regions --nucl-window-before INT  Number of bases to include before the allele --nucl-window-after INT   Number of bases to include after the allele --prot-window-before INT  Number of amino acids to include before the allele